jakelever/swc-machine-learning-short/_episodes/03-files.md

 ## Financial Summaries

 Let's find out about the finance_summary.sh script.
-The code for it is a lot more complicated than `display_project_summaries.sh` so we're not going to look at it.
+The code for it is a lot more complicated than `display_project_summaries.sh` so we're not going to look at it using `cat`.

 What happens if we run it?